Shark Rotator Lift-Away Vacuums Review

 We do not recommend the Shark Rotator Series if you need to vacuum a lot of hardwood, tile, or other hard flooring.
 Shark has better, newer options.
 Any Shark vacuum with the DuoClean feature is going to outperform any Rotator vacuum on hard flooring.
+Currently, there isn’t a Rotator vacuum with the DuoClean feature.
 Click here if you want to read our overview of all Shark vacuums.

 If you have a large family and have pets that produce tons of hair, then consider the vacuums with the Zero-M cleaner head.
 It removes hair from the brushroll so that you don’t have to pull out your scissors and do it yourself.